-The health benefits of strength training are endless.
-For anyone concerned with how their body will feel in 5, 10, 20 years, strength training routine is the MOST important thing you can do for yourself.
+While I focus my efforts on using strength to treat joint pain, the reality is that the health benefits of strength training are endless.
+I would argue that for anyone concerned with how their body will feel in 5, 10, 20 years, strength training is the MOST important thing you can do for yourself.

-Longterm, Sustainable Pain Relief
+Joint Pain Relief

 For many, the physical pain isn’t the limiting factor.
 The fear of injury and aggravation of joint pain is enough to keep them from doing what they love.
 Getting stronger is the ONLY treatment that can build the confidence to live active, healthy, and happy lives.
 As you get stronger you will feel better and regain the ability to do things that once proved difficult.
 In this way you can begin to feel confident in your body’s ability and get back to living life without any limitations.

 Molly started her strength program with me to help her feel more confident in her knee for her hiking adventure in Tibet.

 As you can see, the health benefits of strength training extend far beyond pain.
 Building strength improves all aspects of your physical and mental health.
 With that being said, if you’re new to strength training it’s hard to know where to start.
 Learning how to build strength without stressing your joints will prevent set backs and help you achieve you goals.

 For the last 10 years I’ve been helping adults learn to solve chronic joint pain and maintain their lifestyle as they get older.
 I’ve put together a free, step-by-step program to help you get started treating your joint pain from home.
 Download your free copy of ‘Solving Pain With Strength’ at the link below.